vaishnavikchari/l1supportbot/README.md

-# How to communicate a React app to a Node API in the same repository
+# React chatbot for Dialogflow

 * Frontend bootstrapped with Create React App in /
-* Node API in /graphql
+* Node, Express API
-* GraphiQL in /graphiql
+* React Simple Chatbot by Lucas Bassetti https://github.com/LucasBassetti/react-simple-chatbot

 ## Caveats

-It takes too long to live reload.
+In development, it takes too long to live reload.
 This is because we build the frontend every time there is a change.

-Another version of this project served react app using `react-scripts start` instead.
-This resulted in faster update times, but it had its own issues.
-API and GraphiQL were not accesible in a public URL, only in localhost.